nathan-dunn/nathan-dunn.github.io/content/projects/ReactResume/index.md

 Online version of my resume I made to stand-out.
 It's handy and responsive, but when converting it to pdf the document is not scannable by ATS software!

-I have since made a [pdf version](https://nathan-dunn-resume.surge.sh/) that is scannable, but left the site up to show my work.
+I have since made a [pdf version](https://nathan-dunn-resume.surge.sh/) that is scannable, but left this site up to show my work.